samskivert/scala-pf-rethink/README.md

     }

-This uses Martin's "`Function1` + `missingCase` + magical creation of subclass by compiler".
+This uses Martin's "`Function1` + `missingCase` + magical creation of subclass by compiler" idea.
 The compiler generates an `apply` implementation as usual, but `missingCase` can be caused to throw an exception to divert to alternative behavior when a function is not defined.
 In this case, I have added a general purpose `mapOrElse` method so that callers do not need to understand the internals of `SemiFunc.UndefinedError` (at the cost of some indirection).